yinonhever/house-evaluator/README.md

 ## About

-**Home Evaluator** is a full-stack application used to save and display information about houses.
+**House Evaluator** is a full-stack application used to save and display information about houses.
 The front-end is built with React and Next.js, while the back-end is built with Node.js and Express.
 The entire project is built with TypeScript.

 ## How to run